Skip to main content

 • All information is automatically encrypted by the installed software.

 Container or volume encryption provides a specific area that has encrypted data.
-For example you can create a virtual encrypted disk using VeraCrypt which can be a specific size then you would mount that disk and store files there.
-Also, you can have a section of your hard drive that is partitioned so it stores the data encrypted, separate from your operating system.
-In general it’s easier to just use full disk encryption on a separate data hard disk either installed on your computer or an external disk connected to your computer for storing the data.
-You may want to use a container on a USB drive for just the data you want to keep confidential.
+For example, you can create a virtual encrypted disk using VeraCrypt (opens in a new window) .
+You would then mount that disk and store files there.
+Alternatively, a portion of your hard drive can be partitioned to store encrypted data separate from your operating system.
+In general, it’s easier to use full disk encryption on a separate data hard disk—either internal or external.
+You may also use a container on a USB drive for only the data you want to keep confidential.

 Considerations

-• Information is encrypted when placed on the designated volume/container.
+• Information is encrypted when placed on the designated volume or container.

-• Loss of corruption of the authentication credentials or keys results in the loss data on the volume only.
+• Loss or corruption of authentication credentials or keys results in data loss for that volume only.

-• Requires manual management to ensure appropriate data is placed in the volume.
+• Requires manual effort to ensure sensitive data is stored in the encrypted location.

 Each specific file and/or folder can be encrypted using a password.
-If you just a specific folder or a few files that need to be secured, you can use a simple method of encrypting those files or folders.
-If you have more information to secure, it is easier to store the relevant data on a separate encrypted disk.
+This is helpful if you only have a few items to protect.
+If you have more data to secure, it is generally easier to store it on a separate encrypted disk.

 Considerations

-• Each designated data file must be managed.
+• Each designated file must be individually managed.

-• Loss of corruption of the authentication credentials or keys results in the loss data in the file only.
+• Loss or corruption of authentication credentials or keys results in loss of data in the affected files only.

-• Requires manual management to ensure appropriate data is encrypted.
+• Requires manual management to ensure all sensitive data is encrypted.

 Considerations

-• Information used by the application is encrypted based on the application’s capabilities.
+• Only data used by the application is encrypted.

-• Loss of corruption of the authentication credentials or keys results only in the loss data associated with the application.
+• Loss or corruption of credentials results in loss of data specific to that application.

-• Users and application administrators must understand the scope of the data the application encrypts.
+• Users and admins must understand the encryption scope of the application.

-• Data extracted from the application may not be encrypted.
+• Data exported from the application may not remain encrypted.

 Software Solutions